 The Wreck of the Edmund Fitzgerald – Gordon Lightfoot

 The hit song ‘The Wreck of the Edmund Fitzgerald’ was released in 1976.
 The song tells the story of a real-life ship that sank in Lake Superior the year before.
 A storm that night caught the ship and destroyed it, breaking it in half and sinking it in winds between 25 and 52 knots, with waves as high as 35 feet.
 The rhythmic song has a flow that repeats throughout, with lines similar in melody throughout.
 The evocative song breaks for guitar solos and occasionally features some interesting use of synthesizers.
+If you enjoyed this, see our curated list of Gordon Lightfoot’s most popular songs.

 Related: Sail away with these songs about sailing.